luj1985/luj1985.github.com/source/_posts/2012-03-12-construct-hadoop-environment-part-1.markdown

 comments: true
 categories: Linux
 ---
-I want to do some experiments on Hadoop, but currently I don't have enough machine to run Hadoop in full-distribute mode.
+I want to do some Hadoop experiments, but currently I don't have enough machine to run Hadoop in full-distribute mode.

-Currently I have a PC in my hand, and I'd like to configure this machine as hypervisor and run several guest machines on it.
+But I have a PC in my hand, and I'd like to configure this machine as hypervisor and run several guest machines on it.
 All guest machines should be able to communicate with each other, and should be able to access from a remote machine.

 Here I choose Gentoo as the operation system of hypervisor.